Breadcrumb

 Poliisikoirat peruskoulutus haitari en

-Manageability training doesn’t aim at circus tricks, but controlling the dog in different situations of police work.
-Regardless of the situation, the handler must be in control of the dog.
+The aim of manageability training is not to learn circus tricks, but to control the dog in various situations involved in police work.
+Regardless of the situation, the dog must be under the handler’s control.
 The use of a dog must not compromise other police work.

-The dog must sit, lie down, stay in place and leave the handler when told to do so.
+When told to do so, the dog must sit, lie down, stay in place and leave the handler.
 The dog must act willingly and accurately during tasks.
 In addition, the dog must be sociable and get along with other dogs.
 A police dog must be suitable for team work.

-Tracking means that the dog finds a person by following their scent trail from the ground.
-The dog must learn to follow a specific trail in different circumstances and function regardless of disturbances.
+The aim of tracking is that the dog finds the person searched for by following their scent trail on the ground.
+The dog must learn to follow a specific trail in different circumstances and locations and be able to function regardless of disturbances.
 Tracking can be performed across terrain, in densely populated areas or indoors.
-In good conditions, dogs are able to track quite old scents.
-In bad conditions, the trail may only exist for less than an hour.
-Tracking must be practised all the time in different circumstances.
+In good conditions, dogs are able to track fairly old scent trails, but in poor conditions, the trail may only exist for less than an hour.
+Tracking must be practiced continuously in varying circumstances.

-When searching for a person, the dog may need to go through large areas.
-In training, the dog learns to move according to the handler’s instructions and express it found something by barking.
+When searching for a person, the dog may need to cover large areas.
+In training, the dog learns to move according to the handler’s instructions and indicate the find by barking.
 When searching, the dog uses all its senses, of which smell is the most important.
-During training, dogs practice searching in different environments and look for visible/hiding persons.
+During training, dogs practice searching in different environments and look for both visible and hiding persons.

-Some police dogs are also trained for avalanche search, i. e. searching for people buried in snow.
+Some police dogs are also trained for avalanche search, that is, searching for people buried in snow.

-Dogs can be used to search for various objects, for example, at crime scenes.
-A dog can search for an object based on the scent of a person who touched it.
-The object can be very small, such as a shell.
+Dogs can assist in the search of a wide range of different objects, for example at crime scenes.
+The dog can search for an object based on the scent of a person who touched it.
+The object can be very small, for example a cartridge case.

 Poliisikoirat erikoiskoulutus teksti en